 Rainbow Cole Slaw

 - green onions, sliced thin

-- red and yellow beets, sliced thin, steamed and chilled
+- red and golden beets, sliced thin, steamed and chilled

 Arrange raw vegetables on a plate and beets on the side.
 Drizzle everything with dressing.